-Dr. Sarah Necker, Executive Research Associate
+Prof. Dr. Sarah Necker, Affiliated Fellow

 In her research she examines the question which monetary and non-monetary factors influence the behavior of individuals.
 On the basis of empirical (survey data, laboratory and field experiments) and theoretical analyzes, she examines how individuals react to the institutional and social environment and how behavior and attitudes develop over time.
 The current focus is on the effects of incentive schemes on unethical behavior and the determinants of tax evasion and undeclared work.

 Please find further information on Dr. Necker’s website.

 - Public Economics

 - Labor Economics

 - Economics of Science